 What is the name of her favorite pose?
-If you do not know the name yet, pay attention to the picture!
+If you do not know the name yet, pay attention to the picture that shows her favorite yoga pose!
 There is a clue there!

 After reading the description, complete the chart.

 POSE